francescozaia/angular-playground/README.md

 ### based on angular-seed

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is an application skeleton for my small [AngularJS](http://angularjs.org/) experiments.

+Loving Travis CI.